n6ai/minze/.github/CONTRIBUTING.md

 First, you need to build the minze package.
 Then start the dev task for Minze Elements.
 The `dev` task will start start a vite server for the `@minzejs/elements` package.

-### Vite Plugin Minze
+### @minzejs/vite-plugin-minze

 1. Run `npm run dev -w @minzejs/vite-plugin-minze` in the root directory.
 2. Run `npm run dev -w playground` or `npm run build -w playground` in the root directory.
-3. Open the browser and navigate to [http://localhost:5173](http://localhost:5173).

 First, you need to start the dev task for vite-plugin-minze.
-Then start the dev task for playground.
-The `dev` task will start start a vite server for the `playground` package.
+The `@minzejs/vite-plugin-minze` dependency for playground is linked to the local version of `@minzejs/vite-plugin-minze`.
+Any changes to the `@minzejs/vite-plugin-minze` package can be immediately tried out and previewed in the playground.

-### Docs
+### docs

 1. Run `npm run docs` in the root directory.
 2. Open the browser and navigate to [http://localhost:5173](http://localhost:5173).

 Vitepress will start a server in dev mode for the documentation.

-### Tests
+### tests

-1. Run `npm run build` in the root directory.
+1. Run `npm run build -w minze` in the root directory.
 2. Run `npm test` in the root directory.

-All `minze` core tests are located in [tests](https://github.com/n6ai/minze/tree/main/packages/tests).
+All `minze` core package tests are located in [tests](https://github.com/n6ai/minze/tree/main/packages/tests).

 ## External Dependencies

-Minze aims to be extremely lightweight and as such the core and elements packages don't include any external dependencies in the published build.
-Unless not otherwise possible, all fixes and features should be implemented without external dependencies.
+Minze aims to be extremely lightweight and as such the core `minze` and `@minzejs/elements` packages don't include any external dependencies in the published build.
+Unless not otherwise possible, all fixes and features should be implemented without external dependencies these two packages.

 ## Pull Request Guidelines